jobindjohn/vivaplus_v0.2/docs/contributor-guide/80-validation-catalog.md

 ## Postprocessing your simulations

+VIVA+ validations are recorded as Jupyter notebooks.
+Rename the serial number and notebook from the template you just copied to the same as your folder name.
 Postprocessing for the validation catalog is done using Python-based [Dynasaur](../user-guide/60-postprocess-dynasaur.md) library.

+???
+Question "If you do not have Anaconda/Miniconda Installations"

+    The following steps require Anaconda/Miniconda to setup working environments.
 The easiest way to get started with Python is using Anaconda.
 You can find Anaconda installers for your Operating System at the [Anaconda webpage](https://www.anaconda.com/products/individual).

-VIVA+ validations are recorded as Jupyter notebooks.

 ### 5. Set up your environment

-By having a separate working environment on your system for running the validation notebooks, you can ensure that you are postprocessing using the same versions of libraries as the rest of the VIVA+ contributors.
-This minimizes the risk of runtime errors and makes it easy to integrate your validation notebook with the main validation catalog.

-We use conda environment and you can set it up using the `requirements.txt` file.
+You can set up the conda environment needed for VIVA+ notebooks using the `requirements.txt` file in the `vivaplus-validation` repo that you just cloned.

+On Windows, the easiest way is to open your Anaconda prompt and move to the `vivaplus-validation` directory.
+Follow the instructions below from the `vivaplus-validation` directory.

- If you previously setup an environment, activate it by `conda activate viva` (replace `viva` with the name of your environment)
+- If you previously setup an environment, activate it by `conda activate viva` (replace `viva` with the name of your environment)

 !!! note "Setting up a conda environment for VIVA+"